ktierney15/cloud-cost-tracker/README.md

 AWS_ACCESS_KEY_ID - AWS access key ID
 AWS_SECRET_ACCESS_KEY - AWS access key secret
-AWS_DEFAULT_REGION= - region you are gathering information from
+AWS_DEFAULT_REGION - region you are gathering information from
 EMAIL_USER - email that you are sending from EMAIL_PASSWORD - email password
 EMAIL_RECIPIENT - email that you are sending the summary to